seg/tutorials-2017/FWI_adjoint_modeling/FWIpart2.md

 The inner sum $\text{time}=1,...,n_t$ runs over the number of computational time steps $n_t$ and $\ddot{\mathbf{u}}$ denotes the second temporal derivative of the forward wavefield $\mathbf{u}$.
 Computing the gradient of Equation #FWI, therefore corresponds to performing the point-wise multiplication (denoted  by the symbol$\odot$) of the adjoint wavefields with the second time derivative of the forward wavefield and summing over all time steps and source positions.

-In practice, the FWI gradient (for a single source) is calculated in the reverse time-loop while solving the adjoint wave-equation.
-By updating the adjoint wavefield for the current time step $\mathbf{v}[\text{time}]$, we compute:
+In practice, the FWI gradient (for a single source) is calculated in the reverse time-loop while solving the adjoint wave-equation, because this requires to only precompute and store the forward wavefields, rather than both forward and adjoint wavefields.
+Therefore, the gradient is computed on-the-fly within the reverse time loop, while updating the adjoint wavefield for the current time step $\mathbf{v}[\text{time}]$:

 ```math {#gradupd}
  \mathbf{g} = \mathbf{g} - \frac{\mathbf{u}[\text{time-dt}] - 2\mathbf{u}[\text{time}] + \mathbf{u}[\text{time+dt}]}{dt^2} \odot \mathbf{v}[\text{time}], \quad \text{time}=1 \cdots n_{t-1}